-funct must calculate the values of F(x) and dF/dx at any point x in [a, b].
+funct must calculate the value of F(x) at any point x in [a, b].

-The specification of funct is: void funct (double xc, double \fc, double \gc, Nag Comm \comm)
+The specification of funct is:

+void funct (double xc, double fc, Nag_Comm comm)

-1: xc - doubleInputOn entry: x, the point at which the values of F and $dF/dx$ are required.
-2: fc - double OutputOn exit: the value of the function F at the current point x.
-3: gc - double OutputOn exit: the value of the first derivative $dF/dx$ at the current point x.
-4: comm - Nag_Comm Pointer to structure of type Nag_Comm; the following members are relevant to funct . first - Nag_Boolean Input On entry : will be set to Nag_TRUE on the first call to funct and Nag_FALSE for all subsequent calls. nf - Integer Input On entry: the number of calls made to funct so far. user - double iuser - Integer p - Pointer The type Pointer will be void with a C compiler that defines void and char otherwise.
-Before calling nag_opt_one_var_deriv (e04bbc) these pointers may be allocated memory and initialized with various quantities for use by funct when called from nag_opt_one_var_deriv (e04bbc).
+1: xc - double Inpa ut On entry: x, the point at which the value of $F(x)$ is required.
+2: fc - double Output ut On exit: the value of the function F at the current point x .
+3: comm - Nag_Comm Pointer to structure of type Nag_Comm; the following members are relevant to funct t. first - Nag_Boolean Inpa ut On entry: will be set to Nag_TRUE on the first call to funct and Nag_FALSE for all subsequent calls. or nf - Integer Input ut On entry: the number of calls made to funct so far. user - double iuser - Integer p - Pointer The type Pointer will be void with a C compiler that defines void and chat otherwise.
+Before calling nag_opt_one_var_no_deriv (e04abc) these pointers may be allocated memory and initialized with various quantities for use by fund when called from nag_opt_one_var_no_deriv (e04abc).

-Note: funct should be tested separately before being used in conjunction with nag\opt\one\var\deriv (e04bbc).
+Note: funct should be tested separately before being used in conjunction with nag_opt_one_var_no_deriv (e04abc).